 Should short ribs be covered or uncovered?

-Short ribs should be cooked with some form of cover or lid in order to help retain moisture and prevent them from drying out.
+Short ribs should be cooked with some form of cover or lid to help retain moisture and prevent them from drying out.

 However, you may also want to add liquid, such as broth or wine, to help add additional flavor and richness.